mchirino89/RickAndMorty/README.md

 * [MauriNet](https://github.com/GeekingwithMauri/MauriNet)
 * [MauriKit](https://github.com/GeekingwithMauri/MauriKit)

-This project was built and compile on [XCode 12.1](https://download.developer.apple.com/Developer_Tools/Xcode_12.1/Xcode_12.1.xip).
+This project was built and compile on [XCode 13.4](https://download.developer.apple.com/Developer_Tools/Xcode_13.4/Xcode_13.4.xip).

 The test API used was [Rick and Morty](https://rickandmortyapi.com) public one.
-Complex handling of oauth was beyond the scope of this POC so that one did the trick (mainly due to time constraints)
+Complex handling of oauth was beyond the scope of this PoC so that one did the trick (mainly due to time constraints)

+# Architecture organization

+The inner project organization is based on Uncle's Bob [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 # Reasoning